-▲ Caution: With certain third-party host controllers, the positive and negative logic settings of pulse train patterns are problem is resolved.
+⚠ Caution: With certain third-party host controllers, the positive and negative logic settings of pulse train patterns are opposite to those of IAI's controllers.
+Reverse the positive and negative logic settings to see if the problem is resolved.

 - With an Actuator Installed in Vertical Orientation, Noise Generates during Downward Movement.
-Cause: The load exceeds the rated load capacity. - Action: [1] Decrease the speed.
+Cause: The load exceeds the rated load capacity. - Action: [1] Decrease the speed. - [2] Decrease the value set in User Parameter No. 7 (Servo gain number).
+As a guide, do not decrease the setting to below 3. - Vibration Occurs when the Actuator Is at Standstill. - Cause: The slider is receiving external force.